Knowit-Experience-MarTech/ga4-documentation-administration-solution/Looker-Studio/Basic/README.md

 5. Find the **Parameter Scope** in the URL, ex. **EVENT**.
 Replace **EVENT** with **Parameter Scope** as shown in the **Formula** above.
 6. Find the **Parameter Name** in the URL, ex. **file_extension**.
 Replace **file_extension** with **Parameter Name** as shown in the **Formula** above.

-If you want to learn more about this solution, here is a video about the subject:
+If you want to learn more about creating custom URL links with Calculated Field, here is a video about the subject:
 * [https://www.youtube.com/watch?v=fGBsjgjjYWg](https://www.youtube.com/watch?v=fGBsjgjjYWg)

 ## EventDataSource